BhaveshSolanki32/ChessAI/README.md

 <a name="plans"></a>
 ## Future plans

 * **Optimization:** At the current stage lot optimization can be used to improve the Ai and make it more performant like move ordering (exploring better moves first) can significantly improve alpha beta pruning, time based deepening it can help us to remain in time limit and without compromising a lot on the output.
+Using less complicated data structures like array of byte to store piece post can help in memory issues and can have a significant impact on processing speed(but this will require to change a lot about the project).

 * **Multithreading:** (in progress) Multithreading can help significantly improve the performance and speed by parallelizing the task and dividing the tree into seveeral other smaller tree and solving them simultaneously.